Skip to Content

 Opaque, dull, whitish to pale-brown or gray specimens are simply called chert; the light color and opacity are caused by abundant, extremely minute inclusions of water or air.
 Chert and flint provided the main source of tools and weapons for Stone Age men.

-TIP: Despite being among the most common and abundant minerals on earth, quartz is highly sought after!
+TIP: Despite being among earth’s most common and abundant minerals, quartz is highly sought after!
 Find out more about finding quartz on the beach in the article below:

 Chalcedony